SpotOnInc/renovate-config/.github/PULL_REQUEST_TEMPLATE.md

 <!-- Fixes # -->
 <!-- Ticket: -->

-### How it was tested
+### How was it tested

 <!--
-Before reviewers can be confident in the correctness of this pull request, it needs to tested and shown to be correct.
+Before reviewers can be confident in the correctness of this pull request, it needs to be tested and shown to be correct.
 Briefly describe the testing that has already been done or which is planned for this change.
 -->